-💬 Join the #indieweb discussions via the web, IRC, Matrix or Slack, now with additional channels for dev, wordpress, and meta specific chat!
+💬 Join the #indieweb discussion via the web, Slack, IRC, or Discord clients now with additional channels for dev, wordpress, and meta specific chat!
 Matrix used to be supported until the bridge hosted by element.io was disabled.

 Read recent IndieWeb discussions:

 Join the discussions!
-The IndieWeb chat is bridged equivalently across four different chat services so that users can choose the modality that works best for their needs.
+The IndieWeb chat is bridged equivalently across four different chat services so that users can use their preferred chat client!

 - Online #indieweb chat! - click the blue "Join the Chat" button at the bottom.